www.tdmckinnon.com

 By the time I was nineteen I was a lance-corporal, the first step on the promotional ladder and by twenty-one I was a full corporal.
 I had my fair share of girlfriends along the way but being single minded about my army career and my boxing I wasn't so obsessed with the female gender as most of the guys.

-When I was twenty-two, while on a sniper's course, I fell fifty feet out of a tree, and ending up in the military hospital at Aldershot with a severely, broken leg.
+When I was twenty-two, while on a sniper's course, I fell fifty feet out of a tree, and ended up in the Cambridge Military Hospital at Aldershot with a severely, broken leg.

-"Come along, wakey wakey…" Opening my eyes, the first thing I see is the cute little backside of the nurse pulling the screens around my bed.
+"Come along, wakey wakey…" Opening my eyes, the first thing I see is the cute little backside of a nurse pulling the screens around my bed.
 "Time for your bed bath, Corporal Farrell."

 "Call me John, please," I manage at last.